v. im·pinged, im·ping·ing, im·ping·es

 [Latin impingere : in-, against; see IN-2 + pangere, to fasten; see pag- in the Appendix of Indo-European roots.]

-Usage Note: The use of impinge meaning "to encroach; trespass," as in Americans dislike any policy that impinges on their liberty, is well established as standard.
-However, when impinge is used more loosely to mean "to have an effect" the Usage Panel is split.
-In our 2001 survey, only 47 percent of the Panel found the following sentence to be acceptable: What the recovered diary revealed about the villagers directly impinged on the lives of people living there many years later.
+Usage Note: The use of impinge meaning “to encroach; trespass,” as in Americans dislike any policy that impinges on their liberty, is well established as standard.
+However, when impinge is used more loosely to mean “to have an effect,” the Usage Panel is split.
+In our 2017 survey, only 46 percent of the Panel found the following sentence to be acceptable: What the recovered diary revealed about the villagers directly impinged on the lives of people living there many years later.
+This percentage is virtually unchanged from the 47 percent of the Panel that approved of the same sentence when it was last balloted in 2001.